spikenail/spikenail/README.md

 ### Data sources

-Currently, only MongoDB supported.
+Currently, only MongoDB is supported.

-It is recommended to store all configuration using environment variables
+It is recommended to store all configurations using environment variables

 Example of `config/sources.js`